norse-blue/php-creatable-objects/docs/index.md

 ---

-**PHP Creatable Objects** is a PHP library that autowires a creation method to a reserved constructor.
+**PHP Creatable Objects** is a PHP library that auto-wires an object's create method to its constructor regardless of visibility.

 ## Installation